Question? See common questions below!

 The trip fee includes all meals (breakfast, lunch and dinner), starting with dinner on the first day of the trip.
 Breakfast is not included on the last day of the trip, as volunteers usually get up early and find their own accommodations on the drive back to the border.
 There may be exceptions with reserved/private trips.

-Water at the orphanage is generally not filtered except in a few locations such as kitchens.
+Water at the home is generally not filtered except in a few locations such as the kitchen, which will be pointed out to you upon arrival.
 Bottled water is available at grocery and convenience stores everywhere, as well as most restaurants.
 If you have any questions about the source of water or ice served to you – ask or don’t drink it!

 Yes, though we cannot guarantee that it will be uninterrupted.
 They use the same voltage as the United States.

-No. There may be laundromats in town, but we recommend bringing enough clothes to wear for the week that you will not need to wash any clothes while attending.
+No. There may be laundromats in town, but we recommend bringing enough clothes to wear for the week so that you will not need to wash any clothes while on the trip.

 Your full trip payment (including deposit) can be transferred to a new trip as long as the following three requirements are met: